Ceterai/Ceterai.github.io/Workshop/OGXMods/README.md

 # Opera GX Themes

-A place for my Opera GX theme mods.
+This folder page is for hosting any CSS and other styling content used by Opera GX themes and their pages.

 ## Themes